PatriciaDros/Project_Management_Dashboard/README.md

-# 📊 SAI Job Cost vs Revenue Analytics Dashboard (Excel Data Model)
+# 📊 Job Cost vs Revenue Analytics Dashboard (Excel Data Model)

 ## Project Overview

-This project was initiated to solve a **critical operational gap** at SAI:
+This project was initiated to solve a **critical operational gap** at my company:

 There was **no centralized, structured system** for tracking job-level cost vs revenue.
 Handling multiple technicians, lab facilities, and reoccupancies per job was complex, and the company lacked a reliable way to answer key questions such as:
 - How much does each job actually cost?